Integrating Climate Actions and Disaster Risk Management in the Pacific

 The “Framework for Resilient Development in the Pacific: An Integrated Approach to Address Climate Change and Disaster Risk Management” (FRDP) was created to provide guidance and support for building resilience to climate change and disasters in the Pacific Islands region.

-Small island developing states (SIDS) has been recognized as a particular case for environment and development because of “their small size, limited resources, geographic dispersion, and isolation from markets, place them at a disadvantage economically” (FRDP, 2017).
+Small island developing states (SIDS) have been recognized as a particular case for environment and development because “their small size, limited resources, geographic dispersion, and isolation from markets place them at a disadvantage economically” (FRDP, 2017).

-The frequency of natural disasters and extreme weather conditions like severe rainfall or drought have degraded their soils and ecosystems, impacting their ability to produce food and thus threatening their food security, according to the Framework.
+According to the Framework, the frequency of natural disasters and extreme weather conditions like severe rainfall or drought have degraded their soils and ecosystems, impacting their ability to produce food and thus threatening their food security.

 Below are some notes on the FRDP document:

-• The Framework also mentioned that increasing ocean temperatures are causing acidification, killing their coral reefs, and affecting their fish harvest, which Pacific islanders are highly dependent on with their subsistence and livelihoods.
+• The Framework also mentioned that increasing ocean temperatures are causing acidification, killing their coral reefs, and affecting their fish harvest, which Pacific islanders depend highly on with their subsistence and livelihoods.

-• Everyone has a role to play when it comes to who is responsible for dealing with these climate risks and threats of disasters, from the national to subnational governments, administrations, private sectors, civil society, and communities.
-Everyone must work together to deal with this critical issue facing them.
+• Everyone has a role to play regarding who is responsible for dealing with these climate risks and threats of disasters, from the national to subnational governments, administrations, private sectors, civil society, and communities.
+Everyone must work together to deal with this critical issue.

-• Recognizing the significant overlap between climate change adaptation and disaster risk management, the Pacific leaders came together during the Pacific Island Forum Leaders Meeting in 2012 to develop a single integrated framework that integrates the two concepts.
-Thus they created the FRDP.
+• Recognizing the significant overlap between climate change adaptation and disaster risk management, the Pacific leaders came together during the Pacific Island Forum Leaders Meeting 2012 to develop a single integrated framework that integrates the two concepts.
+Thus, they created the FRDP.

-• The Framework is voluntary and non-political that supports coordination and action on several key issues related to climate change and disaster risk management in the region and seeks to “provide high-level strategic guidance to different stakeholder groups on how to enhance resilience to climate change and disasters.”
+• The Framework is voluntary and non-political and supports coordination and action on several critical issues related to climate change and disaster risk management in the region and seeks to “provide high-level strategic guidance to different stakeholder groups on how to enhance resilience to climate change and disasters.”

 • The Framework presents guiding principles that are central to its implementation.
-The first is integrating climate change and disaster risk management and mainstreaming into development planning, including policymaking, financing, and building resilience.
-Another is to strengthen and develop partnerships across countries and territories and share best practices and lessons learned.
+The first is integrating climate change and disaster risk management and mainstreaming them into development planning, including policymaking, financing, and building resilience.
+Another is strengthening and developing partnerships across countries and territories and sharing best practices and lessons learned.

 The goals of the Framework